 Click the Properties button.

-Under the “Use the following DNS server addresses” section set Preferred DNS server, which is IP address of the server providing DNS resolutions (for example, 188.8.131.52).
+Under the “Use the following DNS server addresses” section, set Preferred DNS server, which is the server’s IP address providing DNS resolutions (for example, 126.96.36.199).

-(Optional) Set the Alternative DNS server, which is the DNS address that your device will use if it can’t reach the preferred server address.
+(Optional) Set the Alternative DNS server, the DNS address that your device will use if it can’t reach the preferred server address.

 Click the OK button.